subtree/peasy-api-docs/source/index.html.md

 includeItems | Return data on items for all orders.
 Must be either `true` or `false`.
 Default is `false`.
 If set to `true` and format is `csv`, the response will include 1 row per item (instead of the default 1 row per order), thereby possibly duplicating common order data. currency | The currency to display all monetary values in.
 Uses the official ECB exchange rate for the order date.
 Default is `SEK`. decimalSeparator | The decimal separator to use when formatting floating point values.
 Default is `.`.
-Only used when `format` is `csv`.
+Only used when `format` is `csv`. fetchCancelledOrders | Fetch orders with all possible statuses, not only `PROCESSING` and `COMPLETED`.
+Default is `false`.

 # Errors